aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 ### Role Mapping

-In addition to setting default roles for authenticated and unauthenticated users, you can also use identity pools to
+In addition to setting default roles for authenticated and unauthenticated users, identity pools can also be used to
 define rules to choose the role for each user based on claims in the user's ID token by using Role Mapping.
 When using
-role mapping, it's important to be aware of some of the permissions your role will need.
-You can find an in depth
+role mapping, it's important to be aware of some of the permissions the role will need.
+An in depth
-review of roles and role mapping [here](https://docs.aws.amazon.com/cognito/latest/developerguide/role-based-access-control.html).
+review of roles and role mapping can be found [here](https://docs.aws.amazon.com/cognito/latest/developerguide/role-based-access-control.html).

 Using a [token-based approach](https://docs.aws.amazon.com/cognito/latest/developerguide/role-based-access-control.html#using-tokens-to-assign-roles-to-users) to role mapping will allow mapped roles to be passed through the `cognito:roles` or
 `cognito:preferred_role` claims from the identity provider: